 EY are following objective led planning, mini topics based on the children’s interests.

+In Science we will be learning about animals including humans.
 We will also explore seasonal changes.

 Information on the curriculum – click link below